saramoohead/cv/README.md

 ## Highlight projects
 #### Meteor.js Prototype
 Meteor.js resopnsive app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
 Live demo is hosted on meteor.com so firing up is sometimes slow: http://oc_connect.meteor.com/.
-(Use "soc" and "socsoc" for admin privileges.)

 #### Makers Academy Visitors app
 Swift team project that integrates a proximity beacon, Slack message webhooks and Google forms powered by a Rails API.